 3. Blackfoot River

-The Blackfoot River is as magical as they come.
+The Blackfoot River is as magical as they come and of the best places to fly fish.
 Its fame is attributed to the book ‘A River Runs Through It’ by Norman Maclean.
 The Montana river is a pretty textbook boulder river with some mix of whitewater that is filled with browns, cutthroats and rainbows.

 Get yourself some attractor dry flies and head over to this Montana picturesque location for the catch of your life.
 Even though you might be eager to explore the beauty and majesty of the bountiful trout Madison River, make sure that you read the fishing reports to have a better understanding of the fishing seasons and the type of fish you can expect from these rivers in Montana.